gjlondon/definitive_guide_to_django_deployment/README.md

 ###Nginx

 Nginx is the proxy server that routes HTTP traffic.
 It has never once gone down for me.
-It should start automatically if the webserver restarts.
+It should start automatically if the EC2 server restarts.

 If you need to start/restart nginx, log in to the webserver and do: